SeakyLuo/SMPlayer/README.md

 Animations.

-Save lyrics on another thread.

 # TO FIX
 Able to drag titlebar when loading.

 # MIGHT Do
-Allow MainSearchBar to have a search history dropdown
+Allow MainSearchBar to have a search history dropdown.

+SearchPage AddTo button add all songs instead of displayed songs.

+SearchPage AddTo button for all search types.